 Purchasing a multifamily home can be a savvy way to generate passive income and build wealth.
-Multifamily mortgages are available for buyers of duplexes, as well as of three- and four-unit dwellings.
+Multifamily mortgages are available for buyers of duplexes and three- and four-unit dwellings.

-Multifamily homes with up to four units are considered residential for the purpose of financing.
-You can buy them with mortgages like those used to buy single-family homes.
+Multifamily homes with up to four units are considered residential for the purpose of financing, so you can buy them with mortgages like those used to buy single-family homes.

-Multifamily properties with five or more units are commercial real estate.
-They are a different ballgame when it comes to financing.
+On the other hand, properties with five or more units are considered commercial real estate, so financing those is a different process.
 Loans for commercial real estate are generally more difficult to get, require bigger down payments and often require shorter repayment schedules.

-The options for financing multifamily homes depend on whether the buyer intends to occupy one of the units.
+The options for financing multifamily homes vary depending on whether the buyer intends to occupy one of the units.

 Here’s a look at three options for multifamily mortgage loans for duplexes, triplexes and fourplexes.